snu-sf-class/pp201902/README.md

 ## Assignments
-- Download skeleton code and replace `???` with your code
+- Download skeleton code from https://github.com/snu-sf-class/pp201902-private and replace `???` with your code
 - No delayed submission
 - The score is automatically uncovered right after the due date.
 - Claims: within 2 weeks from the due date, please.